github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

    extractor: cpp
    tests: .

-The ``dependencies`` property always specifies the core QL pack.
+The ``dependencies`` property always specifies the core CodeQL pack.
 The ``extractor`` property specifies that all the tests will use the same C++ extractor to create the database for the tests.
 The ``tests`` property specifies the location of the tests.
 In this case, the tests are in the root folder (and all sub-folders) of the pack.
 Note that there is no ``version`` property for the tests pack since this pack is not meant to be published.